 Christmas party ideas

 From drinks to gifts the festive season can start taking a real toll on your budget.
 Coming up with cheap but “posh looking” starter recipes isn’t easy, but below we’ve given you our top five that our family love.
-You can look at the other 12 Christmas dinner starter ideas here.

 Before you start shopping, check what you have at home already including your kitchen staples to help bring the cost down.
 Using your tinned items or purees, eggs and rice can really keep the price low.